|3 June 1965: Astronaut Ed White floats outside Gemini IV.|

 NASA kept the AMU on the manifest of Gemini XII (James Lovell and Edwin Aldrin, 11-15 November 1966), going so far as to install it on the spacecraft on 17 September 1966.
 On 23 September, however, as the significance of Gordon's EVA troubles hit home, NASA Headquarters ordered the hot-gas rocket pack removed.

-The Soviet Union and Alexei Leonov maintained the fiction that his historic spacewalk had been "easy" until the late 1980s.
+Until the late 1980s, the Soviet Union and Alexei Leonov maintained the fiction that his historic spacewalk had been "easy."
 After the fall of the Soviet Union in 1991, it was revealed that Leonov's Berkut suit had ballooned in the vacuum of space.
-He became unable to reach a camera switch on his thigh, so could not photograph Voskhod 2 as planned.
+He was unable to reach a camera switch on his thigh, so could not photograph Voskhod 2 as planned.

 After about 10 minutes outside, Leonov began his return to Voskhod 2.
-He entered Volga head first (not feet first, as planned), so had to flip over in the airlock to shut its hatch behind him.
+Unable to adequately control his movements, he entered Volga head first (not feet first, as planned), so had to flip in the airlock to shut its hatch behind him.

 After becoming trapped sideways in the fabric airlock, he flirted with dysbarism ("the bends") by lowering his suit's internal pressure so that he could free himself, complete his flip, and seal the hatch.
 His exertions overwhelmed Berkut's air-flow cooling system, causing his core body temperature to rise 1.8° C in 20 minutes.

 Leonov's EVA would be the last Soviet spacewalk until the Soyuz 4-Soyuz 5 docking mission of 14-18 January 1969.
-By the time Yevgeni Khrunov and Alexei Yeliseyev performed history's first two-person EVA on 16 January 1969, Soviet space suit designers and EVA planners had had time to benefit from NASA's Gemini EVA experience.
+When Yevgeni Khrunov and Alexei Yeliseyev performed history's first two-person EVA on 16 January 1969, Soviet space suit designers and EVA planners drew upon NASA's Gemini EVA experience.
 Khrunov and Yeliseyev wore Yastreb space suits with cable-and-pulley systems and metal parts to prevent ballooning and improve mobility.
 Their 37-minute external transfer from Soyuz 5 to Soyuz 4 took place without significant incident.